 Good planning isn't our idea, it's God's idea.
-Read through the Bible, and it quickly becomes apparent God has a plan.
+Read through the Bible and it quickly becomes apparent God has a plan.
 God's plan informs and guides salvation, the Church, the future and much more.
 So whether we face times of certainty or uncertainty, it's prudent to have a plan.

-The need for good planning quickly becomes heightened when we face challenges and crises.
+The need for good planning quickly becomes heightened when we face challenges and crises, such as we are today in light of COVID-19.
 In fact, it's possible-even probable-your best laid plans are now "on hold" or possibly "out the window" as you scramble to develop new contingency plans.

-To help you Lead Different and to remain Jesus-centered during times of crisis, here are three simple yet effective "S's" to help guide you in developing contingency plans.
+To help you Lead Different and to remain Jesus-centered during this time of crisis, here are three simple yet effective "S's" to help guide you in developing contingency plans.